cmendible/cmendible.github.io/content/posts/2026/2026-05-11-aks-nap-zrs-disk-pv-zone-fix-admission-webhook.md

 Hope it helps!

-> **Remember:** This is a **temporary workaround PoC**.
-Keep an eye on [kubernetes-sigs/karpenter#2743](https://github.com/kubernetes-sigs/karpenter/pull/2743) for the upstream fix and remove the webhook once it's available in your AKS NAP version.
+> **Note:** The fix for this issue has been released in [karpenter-provider-azure v1.12.1](https://github.com/Azure/karpenter-provider-azure/releases/tag/v1.12.1).
+If your AKS NAP is running v1.12.1 or later, you can remove this webhook workaround.

 **References:**